-8.24 Agencies of the UN and other International and Regional Organisations may be contracted directly by Recipients when they are uniquely or exceptionally qualified to provide technical assistance and advice in their area of expertise.
-The Recipient shall, where prior review applies, submit to CDB for its no-objection a complete justification and the draft form of agreement with the UN agency.
+8.24 Agencies of the UN and other international and regional organisations may be contracted directly by Recipients when they are uniquely or exceptionally qualified to provide technical assistance and advice in their area of expertise.
+The Recipient shall, where prior review applies, submit to CDB for its no-objection a complete justification and the draft form of agreement with the UN Agency, international organisation or regional organisation.
 Where CDB has agreed a standard form of agreement with the organisation to be contracted this should be used by the Recipient unless otherwise agreed with CDB.
-CDB may agree that UN agencies and other International and Regional Organisations follow their own eligibility requirements for the selection of their sub-Consultants and individual experts, and the supply of the minimum necessary Goods to perform the contract.
-They shall not receive any preferential treatment when they participate in a competitive selection process, except that Recipients may accept the privileges and immunities granted to the UN agencies or international or regional organisations and their staff under existing international or regional conventions and may agree with UN agencies or international or regional organisations on special payment arrangements required according to the agency's charter, provided these are acceptable to CDB.
-To neutralize the privileges of such organisations, as well as other advantages such as tax exemption and facilities, and special payment provisions, the QBS method, or the CQS method for small assignments, shall be used.
+CDB may agree that UN Agencies and other international and regional organisations follow their own procedures and eligibility requirements for the selection of their sub-Consultants and individual experts, and the supply of the minimum necessary Goods to perform the contract.
+They shall not receive any preferential treatment when they participate in a competitive selection process, except that Recipients may accept the privileges and immunities granted to the UN Agencies or international or regional organisations and their staff under existing international or regional conventions and may agree with UN Agencies or international or regional organisations on special payment arrangements required according to the agency's charter, provided these are acceptable to CDB.
+To neutralise the privileges of such organisations, as well as other advantages such as tax exemption and facilities, and special payment provisions, the QBS method, or the CQS method for small assignments, shall be used.